Udo/udolib/README.md

 # License

 All code and documentation are hereby released into the public domain.
-If you find these useful, consider a donation to my Paypal account: udo.schroeter@gmail.com